pandeydivesh15/AVSR-Deep-Speech/README.md

 ```bash
 $ ./bin/run-ldc93s1.sh
 ```
 This script first installs the LDC93S1 dataset at data/ldc93s1/.
-Afterward, it trains on that dataset, outputs stats for each epoch, and finally outputs WER report for any dev or test data.
+Afterward, it runs DeepSpeech.py.
+It trains on LDC93S1 dataset, outputs stats for each epoch, and finally outputs WER report for any dev or test data.

+#### DeepSpeech_RHL.py

-**Note**: Any code modifications for Red Hen Lab will be reflected in [**DeepSpeech_RHL.py**](./DeepSpeech_RHL.py).
+Any code modifications for Red Hen Lab will be reflected in [**DeepSpeech_RHL.py**](./DeepSpeech_RHL.py).
 One such modification is that DeepSpeech_RHL.py allows transcripts to have digits[0-9] too, unlike original [DeepSpeech.py](./DeepSpeech.py).

 To run modified DeepSpeech on your system (with default settings), open terminal and run: